Skip to Content

 So if you are wondering if Tromso is a good winter destination, yes, it absolutely is!

-In our previous article, you can read about all the amazing things that you can do in Tromso in winter.
-But since so many of our readers asked how to plan their time and itinerary suggestions, I decided that it was time to also share my Tromso winter itinerary with you.
+In our previous articles, you can read about all the amazing things that you can do in Tromso in winter as well as the most epic tours in Tromso.
+But since so many of our readers asked how to plan their time and itinerary suggestions, I decided that it was time to also share my Tromso winter trip itinerary with you, exactly as I did it on my very first trip to the region.

-But first – our itinerary for 3 days or a long winter weekend in Tromso.
+But first – my itinerary for 3 days in Tromso.
 Take a look!

 Tromso itinerary for a winter trip